 Cloud security done right is a solution that answers all these questions, making it an essential component to creating a cloud environment that works for businesses (and customers) around the globe.
 By providing a scalable and flexible network solution, the cloud enables tremendous opportunities, but it also brings challenges.
 As a web presence grows, websites need to be prepared with a plan to fend off increasingly complex attacks against web infrastructure, like DDoS (distributed denial of service) attacks and Level 7 (application layer) attacks.

 What is Cloud Security?

 Cloud security provides multiple levels of controls within the network infrastructure in order to provide continuity and protection for cloud-based assets like websites and web applications.
-Whether in a public or private cloud, businesses need to balance DDoS protection, high availability, data security, and regulatory compliance in their cloud security provider.
+Whether in a public cloud or private cloud, businesses need to balance DDOS防御, high availability, data security, and regulatory compliance in their cloud security provider.

 At CDNetworks, cloud security is built-in to our CDN solutions.
-A combination of the latest in CDN security technology and cloud-based infrastructure provides a multi-faceted approach to cloud security.
-The below graphic illustrates the layered protections of our cloud security solution.
+A combination of the latest in CDN security technology and cloud-based infrastructure provides a multi-faceted approach to cloud computing.

 Let’s take a look at the benefits of a cloud security solution blended with the performance of a content delivery network.

 Distributed denial of service attacks are on the rise, particularly for retail and gaming websites.
 In 2014, CDNetworks saw a 29 percent increase in DDoS attack frequency on client websites.
 Amplification attacks, a type of DDoS attack that utilizes vulnerable systems (“zombie” computers) to send huge amounts of traffic to the target website or web application servers, increased sharply from only one occurrence in 2013 to 64 in 2014.